-Medicare Supplement (Medigap) Plan G
+Medicare Supplement (Medigap) Insurance Plan G

 Are you looking for help with certain costs that Original Medicare doesn’t cover?
-There are 10 standardized Medicare Supplement (Medigap) plans available in most states, and Plan G could be an option if you’re looking for broader coverage.
+There are 10 standardized Medicare Supplement (Medigap) insurance plans available in most states, and Plan G could be an option if you’re looking for broader coverage.

-When it comes to covered benefits, Medicare Supplement Plan G is nearly identical to Medicare Supplement Plan F. These two plans offer the most comprehensive coverage of the 10 Medigap plan types available in most states.
-The main difference between the two plans is that Plan G doesn’t cover the Medicare Part B deductible.
-If you have this plan, you’ll need to pay this cost out of pocket.
+When it comes to covered benefits, Medicare Supplement insurance Plan G is nearly identical to Medicare Supplement insurance Plan F*.
+These two plans offer the most comprehensive coverage of the 10 Medigap plan types available in most states.
+The main difference between the two plans is that Plan G doesn’t cover the Medicare Part B deductible* If you have this plan, you’ll need to pay this cost out of pocket.

 The Medicare Part B deductible* may vary from year to year; you’ll need to pay for all medical costs until your out-of-pocket costs reach this amount.
 After you reach the yearly Medicare Part B deductible, you’ll generally pay 20% of the Medicare-approved cost for Part B-covered services (such as doctor visits and durable medical equipment).

-Like other Medigap plans, Medicare Supplement Plan G helps Original Medicare beneficiaries with certain out-of-pocket costs (such as cost sharing).
+Like other Medigap plans, Medicare Supplement insurance Plan G helps Original Medicare beneficiaries with certain out-of-pocket costs (such as cost sharing).
 Plan G also includes the following benefits: